PankajVirendraModi/SQL-Project-01-with-PowerBI/README.md

 3. Total Pizzas Sold = SUM('public pizzasales'[quantity])
 4. Average Values = [Total Revenue]/[Total Orders]
 5. Avg Pizza Per Order = [Total Pizzas Sold]/[Total Orders]

+The report is consists of two pages:
+1. Home
+2. The names of the top five and bottom five pizzas ranked according to their quantity sold, total revenue generated, and the total number of orders received.”